djeada/Databases-Notes/notes/06_distributed_databases/02_partitioning.md

 ### Example Table: Historical Stock Prices

-Suppose you store daily OHLC (Open-High-Low-Close) data for multiple tickers.
-As years of data accumulate, full-table scans slow down analytics and archiving.
-Partitioning by date (e.g. by year or month) keeps each chunk manageable.
+When managing large volumes of time-series financial data, partitioning can dramatically improve query performance and maintenance operations.
+Below is an example of how to set up a partitioned MySQL/MariaDB table for daily OHLC (Open-High-Low-Close) stock prices by year.

 #### Create the Partitioned Table

-We’ll partition by **RANGE** on the integer expression `YEAR(trade_date)`, one partition per calendar year plus a catch-all for the future.
+Begin by defining your main table schema and specifying a partitioning strategy.
+Here we use **RANGE** partitioning on the integer expression `YEAR(trade_date)`, creating one partition per calendar year plus a catch-all for future dates.

 ```sql
 DROP TABLE IF EXISTS stock_prices;